gis-ops/routingjs/docs/docs/api/index.md

 ---
 id: "index"
-title: "routing-js"
+title: "routingjs"
 sidebar_label: "Readme"
 sidebar_position: 0
 custom_edit_url: null
 ---

-# Routing-js
+# RoutingJS

-**One lib to route them all** : _Routing-js_ is a promise-based web client for accessing different routing web services, analogous to our Python client [routingpy](https://github.com/gis-ops/routing-py).
+**One lib to route them all** : _RoutingJS_ is a promise-based web client for accessing different routing web services, analogous to our Python client [routingpy](https://github.com/gis-ops/routing-py).
 Get unified access to several routing services with the power of modern asynchronous JavaScript fully typed thanks to the power of TypeScript!

 We currently support the following routers: